Toronto Islands: Ferry services

 There is no fixed road link from the mainland to the Toronto Islands, which therefore rely on ferries, water taxis and other boats for their transport needs.

 Three public ferry routes provide links for visitors, island residents, and service vehicles from the Jack Layton Ferry Terminal on the central Toronto waterfront to docks at Hanlan's Point, Centre Island Park, and Ward's Island.
 The only year-round ferry service is to and from Ward's Island.
 A fourth public ferry service provides a vehicle and passenger connection from a dock at the foot of Bathurst Street to the airport.
 There is no public access between the airport and the rest of the island chain.

 In addition to the public ferry services, several yacht clubs and marinas located on the islands provide private-tender services for their members and guests.
 In June 2017, Centreville purchased a used ferry boat, the Dartmouth III, from Halifax Transit in Nova Scotia and planned to operate its own service, Toronto Island Transit Service, to supplement the public ferry.
 The ferry arrived in Toronto but due to flooding and the pandemic, it was never used to bring passengers across the harbour.

 Roads

 Roads on the islands are paved, the only exception being a long wooden boardwalk on the south end of Ward's Island.
-The use of motor vehicles is limited to City of Toronto government service vehicles (Parks and Recreation, paramedics etc.).
-Bicycles are welcome on the ferries and the island, and there are rental bicycles and quadricyles available on the island.
+The use of motor vehicles is limited to City of Toronto government service vehicles (Parks and Recreation, paramedics etc.), an exception being parking and roadways at the airport.
+Bicycles are welcome on the ferries and the island, and there are rental bicycles and quadricycles available on the island.
 Lakeshore Avenue is the main road handling vehicular traffic.
 The single-lane paved road traverses the east, south and west sides of the park.
 The six bridges on the island are for pedestrian traffic, bicycles and all-terrain vehicles only.
 The bridge carrying traffic from Avenue of the Islands can support large vehicles, but not cars or heavy trucks.
 Other bridges include: